-11. Fraudulent or Misleading Applications
+Fraudulent or Misleading Applications

-As an admission authority we have the right to investigate any concerns we may have about an application and to withdraw the offer of a place if we consider there is evidence that you have made a fraudulent claim or provided misleading information.
-For example, a false address was given which denied a place to a child with a stronger claim.
-We reserve the right to check any address and other information provided so we can apply the oversubscription criteria accurately and fairly.
+11. As an admission authority we reserve the right to check any address and other information provided so we can apply the oversubscription criteria accurately and fairly.
+As an admission authority we have the right to investigate any concerns we may have about your application and to withdraw the offer of a place if we consider there is evidence that you have made a fraudulent claim or provided misleading information, for example if a false address was given which denied a place to a child with a stronger claim.
+If a place is withdrawn, the application will be considered afresh and you will be advised of your right of appeal if a place is refused.